 Holiday Food Poisoning Claims

 One of the most common causes for compensation claims related to holidays is because of food poisoning and the subsequent illnesses suffered by holidaymakers.
-Whether you have suffered a short term illness that impacted on the enjoyability of your holiday, or food poisoning that has led to long lasting or permanent damage, our solicitors are experienced in securing the highest compensation awards possible for your claim.
+Whether you have suffered a short term illness that impacted on the enjoyability of your holiday, or food poisoning that has led to long lasting or permanent damage, solicitors are experienced in securing the highest compensation awards possible for your claim.

 We recognise how upsetting it can be to fall ill on holiday, but when the illness was caused by the action or inaction of your accommodation staff, you can feel especially vulnerable and your whole holiday can be ruined.
-We strive to prove the liability of the defendant whilst demonstrating the severity of your illness and losses to secure you the compensation rightly owed to you.
+Your solicitor will strive to prove the liability of the defendant whilst demonstrating the severity of your illness and losses to secure you the compensation rightly owed to you.

 What are the symptoms of food poisoning?